nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **Why**

+Given below is the Sequence Diagram for interactions within the `Logic` component for the `processResult(CommandResult)` API call.

 ![image](https://user-images.githubusercontent.com/48408342/114144410-e47c2100-9947-11eb-895f-afd00657b5af.png)

-Since `MainWindow` dictates what to show on the UI depending on the `CommandResult` after running `logic.execute(commandtext)`, we can easily allow `MainWindow#processResult` to call `MainWindow#handlePatientViewBox` when it detects that a patient is present in `CommandResult`. `MainWindow#handlePatientViewBox` can then simply contruct the `StackPane` containing the patient's information.
+Since `MainWindow#processResult` dictates what to show on the UI depending on the `CommandResult` as seen above, we can easily allow `MainWindow#processResult` to call `MainWindow#handlePatientViewBox` when it detects that a patient is present in `CommandResult`. `MainWindow#handlePatientViewBox` can then simply contruct the `StackPane` containing the patient's information.

 _{more aspects and alternatives to be added}_